Adaptive Skills Checklist

 Behavioral therapy programs

-These include Applied Behavior Analysis (ABA), which is widely recognized for its effectiveness in teaching adaptive skills, especially in individuals with autism spectrum disorders.
+These include Applied Behavior Analysis (ABA), widely recognized for its effectiveness in teaching adaptive skills, especially in individuals with autism spectrum disorders.
 ABA techniques break down complex skills into manageable steps, promoting learning through reinforcement.

 Occupational therapy (OT)